 In the case of the 2015 relocation mechanism, the Germany-Poland interaction cannot be explained by the Suasion Game, as Poland is neither a Southern nor refugee first-entrance Member State.
 On the contrary, for instance, if we take Italy as a case study, it may provide some interesting insight.
 During the relocation period, Germany (actor B) was willing to cooperate in refugee burden-sharing while Italy (actor A) was reluctant to provide asylum.
-In this case, we have a common outcome (CD) that explains the failure in collective action in burden-sharing while Italy remains reluctant to accept asylum requests.
+In this case, we have a common outcome (CD) that explains the failure in collective action in burden-sharing cooperation, that is, Germany opening its territory for burden-sharing while Italy remains reluctant to accept asylum requests.